100+ Years in the Making of DKR-Texas Memorial Stadium

 As the stadium celebrates its 100th Thanksgiving and its legacy grows, DKR-Texas Memorial Stadium stands as more than just a venue for football—it is a testament to the resilience, pride, and evolution of the University of Texas community.
 Over the years, it has borne witness to the victories, challenges, and milestones of both Texas Longhorns and American history, adapting with each generation while honoring those who came before.
 From its early days on rugged pastureland to the sprawling, state-of-the-art facility it is today, the stadium encapsulates 141 years of ambition, tradition, and collective spirit.
 With every game, it continues to echo the voices of past players, dedicated fans, and UT legends, reminding us that the heartbeat of Texas football, like the stadium itself, only grows stronger with time.
 Here’s to the next century under the burnt orange lights.

 Special thanks to UT Athletics Photo Collection.
-Look for a timeline of the stadium at www.starkcenter.org.
+Click here to see a new online exhibit and timeline on the history of Texas Memorial Stadium.

 Leave a Reply